Frequently

 a large screen for the note taking parts of your classes, and for

 activities and class discussion based on the pages.
 Be sure to see the Tips for Teachers page on this web site.
 There is a link to it from the Information Page for this title.
 Does it match the 2023 USII revised Virginia Standards of Learning (SOL)?
-Our Second Edition is largely based on the 2015 Virginia SOL for this subject approved in the spring of 2016.
-Like our earlier edition, it also includes additional material to flesh out certain topics more effectively.
-This edition does include the broad topics listed in the 2023 revised USII SOL, but doesn't include every specific item added by the revision committee.
-Unfortunately, the 2023 revision committee process resulted in participants stuffing a large number of new items into the USII SOL.
-If given as optional topics / names / events / issues for teachers to consider adding a few of to their lessons, the new items would be considered good suggestions.
-Taken all together as the mandatory list of required instructional items, however, the new USII SOL strikes many teachers as badly overstuffed and an unrealistic fantasy.
-It would be, in our opinion, a challenging list even for an AP level high school class to cover in any meaningful depth. ![]() In our opinion, the 2023 revised USII SOL needs a serious review and trimming to make it a reasonable, realistic guide for teachers - and students - who actually are in our classrooms.
-Until that happens, we will stick with the generally reasonable framework the 2008 / 2015 SOL documents established for this subject.
-We encourage all teachers to add content and activities that you think your students would find interesting and meaningful on their trip through America's past.
+Our Second Edition is largely based on the 2015 Virginia SOL for this subject and its matching curriculum framework that was approved in 2016.
+Like our earlier edition, it also includes additional material to flesh out topics more effectively.
+It does include the majority, but not all, of the listed items in the revised SOL.
+For the reasons cited below, we will hold off on revising this title and web site until the Virginia Department of Education has time to gather teacher feedback to the new SOL documents and consider making some changes.
+Unfortunately, the 2023 revision committee process resulted in participants stuffing many new historical topics, names, issues, and events into the USII SOL.
+With all these additions, the revised SOL would be a challenging list even for an AP level high school class to cover thoroughly in any meaningful depth.
+In fact, very few college educated adults - outside of U.S. history majors - have the breadth and depth of knowledge the 2023 USII SOL imagines 12 and 13 year old children will master in a two semester course.
+Overstuffed Standards of Learning lists may look impressive on paper, ![]() In our opinion, the 2023 revised USII SOL should be rolled back to the 2015 version if the goal is to have a realistic guide for actual teachers and students.
+The 2015 USII SOL and its framework documents established academically solid goals for middle school students.
+Even with that framework, many teachers find themselves rushing through the final units as the end of the school year approaches.
+We believe adding substantial new content requirements - as the 2023 SOL does - will not expand student learning, but hurt student success, if teachers attempt to jam it all in.
+Our advice: Teachers should make their classroom decisions based on what they believe will best help their students succeed and enjoy what should be, if well taught, the most interesting class on their schedule.
 What about the cost?
 Announcement: All sections of Frameworks for America's Past are now available to individual teachers and parents as free PDF downloads, and include permission to photocopy the pages for use with their own students.
-Thank you for your past support for this project.
 Please see the Ordering / Downloading link on this title's Information Page for more details. ![]() Teachers are welcome to place links from their own teacher web pages to this title's home page, to a section main page, or to other specific pages.
 You may not, however, take or copy content to transfer to your web pages.
 (Just like in a museum: You may visit and have your students visit, but you are not allowed to steal the exhibits!)
 For more copyright information, please click here.
 How can I get more information?
 Please contact our office in Springfield, Virginia, by phone at: (703) 644 - 4612, or by email at: ftm.contact@verizon.net |